pmarella2/Powershell-Ransomware/README.md

 Sincerely, Script Kiddie

-#Note: This is intended for education purpose/use only
+#Note: This is intended for educational purpose/use only

 Quick demonstration video: https://www.youtube.com/watch?v=pQ9EtworUBY